v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 # Designing the components

 Our application will be service driven and present api interfaces for the outside world to code against.
-Fluxtion will wire up the components later, but we must first think about the design of our services and then the concrete implementations.
+We must first think about the design of our services and then the concrete implementations.
+Once this design is complete we will use Fluxtion to wire up the components.
+Fluxtion is low touch allowing engineers and architects to concentrate on components.

 ## Service api